pckerneis/textmode/README.md

     █▓.    ██.       ██. ▒█.     ▓▒.    █▒.     ▒█. ▒▒.   ▒▒. ▒▒.  ▒▒.  ░▒.
     ▓▓.    ██▓▓██.  ██.   ██.    ██.    ▓█.     ▓▓.  ▓▓▓▒▓▒.  ▓▒▓▓▒▒.   ▒░▒░▒░.

-           A  platform  for  text-mode  experiments  and animation with  plain  JS  programs  in  your  terminal
+            A  platform  for  text-mode  experiments  and  animation with  plain  JS  programs  in  your  terminal  or  browser

                 built-in constants:
                 ~~~~~~~~